NIH-Funded Research Utilized Our Integral Hypnotherapy Methodology and Discovered New Hope For 33 Million Americans

-We are receiving preliminary reports from the physician investigators which show that the patients receiving hypnotherapy for overactive bladder and urinary incontinence had equivalent results to drug therapy, and in those patients who were moderately to highly responsive to hypnosis, the one-year follow-up showed superior results to the standard medical treatment.
+We are receiving reports from the physician investigators, which show that the patients receiving hypnotherapy for overactive bladder and urinary incontinence had equivalent results to the current standard medical treatment overall.
+In those patients who were moderately to highly responsive to hypnosis, the one-year follow-up showed superior results to the standard medical treatment.
 This indicates that overall, hypnotherapy is not inferior to the current standard medical treatment of OAB/UUI, and in many cases is superior.
 While hypnotherapy may not be appropriate for everyone, this scientifically rigorous study is breaking new ground in the mainstream acceptance of hypnotherapy as an adjunctive modality.
 The peer-reviewed research was presented in abstract form at the American Urogynecologic Society (AUGS) conference, held in Chicago on October 11, 2018.

 Below is a post from 2013 when we began this journey.

 This is a historic time for the Hypnotherapy Academy.
 In August of 2013, we received word that the National Institutes of Health (NIH) in conjunction with the National Center for Complementary and Integrative Health (NCCIH) is funding a three-year study of the Hypnotherapy Academy methodology.

 The NIH, which is one of the world’s foremost medical research centers, is part of the US Department of Health and Human Services and is our nation’s medical research agency.